What are the requirements for consideration of admission?

 If you are unsure which area of concentration you may be interested in, or have an interest in several areas, you may leave this blank.

-*In some circumstances, UConn Graduate School Admissions may provide an application fee waiver for students participating in very specific academic partnerships; please refer to the UConn Graduate School Fee Waiver Policy.
+The Biomedical Science PhD program does not offer application fee waivers.
+However UConn Graduate School Admissions may provide an application fee waiver for students in very specific cases (McNair Scholars, University Scholars, and U.S. veterans/active duty military); please refer to the UConn Graduate School Fee Waiver Policy.

 You must hold a baccalaureate degree or its equivalent from a regionally accredited college or university.